Need someone to talk to?

 - Urgent Crisis Sessions

-Student experiencing a psychological crisis can walk-in to be seen as soon as possible, can call our after-hours number (901-843-31280), or can be accompanied to the Student Counseling Center by another person, often a concerned faculty, staff, or another student, for a crisis session.
+Student experiencing a psychological crisis can contact the Student Counseling Center to be seen as soon as possible, and can call our after-hours number (901-843-3128) to access support, or can be accompanied to the Student Counseling Center by another person, often a concerned faculty, staff, or another student, for a crisis session.
 Student Counseling Center staff will meet with the student in crisis and will work to identify next steps for support, such as continued counseling, hospitalization, or an off-campus referral.
 If a student is walked over, the person accompanying them will be asked to give information describing their knowledge of what happened to cause the need for a crisis session.

 In addition to the Student Counseling Center, there are many other campus resources available to offer student support.